-Transfer the ice cream mixture to an ice cream maker and freeze according to manufacturer's directions.
+Step 8: Transfer the ice cream mixture to an ice cream machine and freeze according to manufacturer’s directions.
 When nearly frozen, add the cherries.
 Churn until just mixed.
 Transfer ice cream to a freezer safe container and freeze until firm, at least 3 hours before serving.

 Thanks for reading,

 *This is an old Williams-Sonoma recipe, from the Williams-Sonoma Collection Series, Ice Cream, by Mary Goodbody (Simon & Schuester, 2003).